-You may change the content of the Primary menu (it’s opened when the hamburger icon is clicked), Social menu with the social icons and Footer menu (there is copyright and Contact button by default).
+You may change the content of the Primary menu (it’s opened when the hamburger icon is clicked), the Social menu with the social icons, and the Footer menu (there is copyright and Contact button by default).

 With the Jetpack plugin, you can make your galleries look different: a tiled mosaic gallery, a square tiles gallery, a tiled columns gallery, etc. You may also change a number of columns in clicks:

 If you want to make any galleries password-protected, you can do that with native WordPress functionality.

 As you probably noticed, the theme is not bunched with tons of different engines, the only plugin that runs and optimizes your photos is Jetpack.
 So, in case you need to change the theme, you won’t lose your content created with the Jetpack, as the theme doesn’t remove the plugin.

 If you are one of those savvy photographers who understand the importance of simplicity in a WordPress theme that hosts many high-quality images, you’ll definitely love the Nifty Fifty!

 If you want to sell your works, Nifty Fifty comes with a ready-made shop design for WooCommerce plugin.
 Clutter-free and stylish – just like your portfolio.

 Visual learner?
 Check out our step-by-step video guide on how to create a photography portfolio WordPress theme with Nifty Fifty (beginner-friendly).